 If you want to explore Lake Mendota on a canoe, kayak or stand-up paddleboard, visit Marshall Boats on Allen Boulevard.
-Marshall Boats is open from 8:30 am to 8 pm seven days a week from Memorial Day to Labor Day, with limited hours in May and September.
+Marshall Boats is open (summer hours) from 8:30 a.m. to 8 p.m., seven days a week, from Memorial Day through Labor Day.

-If you want to get out on the lake with a group, you can rent a pontoon boat that holds up to 12 people for $80 an hour on weekdays or $100 an hour on weekends (price includes gas and basic operational instructions).
-Make reservations here.
+If you want to get out on the lake with a group, you can rent a pontoon boat that holds up to 12 people.

 Marshall Boats also offers events, group rentals and private parties at its rooftop patio.

 Whether you’ve got your kayak strapped to the roof of your car or are hauling your fishing boat on a trailer, you’ll discover plenty of ways to get on the water in Middleton.
 Head to the Lake Street Ramp at the end of Lake Street or visit Marshall Park to launch your boat.
 Another boat launch can be found at Mendota County Park in nearby Westport.